-Harold and Ellen Nagorsky Memorial Prize.
-Awarded to a premedical junior student who contributes the most to the Union College community through extracurricular activities.
-Established by Dr. Matthew J. Nagorsky '79.
+Bruce M. Garber (1971) Prize.
+To the premedical or predental student who best exemplifies the contributes the most to the Union College community through extracurricular activities.
+Established by Dr. Matthew J. Nagorsky, Class of 1979.

 Alvin F. Nitchman (1924) Prize.
 To the most promising senior who plans to attend law school.
 Established by Mrs. Alvin F. Nitchman in memory of her husband, Class of 1924.